Page last updated: 13 October 2025

 Obligations for handling client money and property, require providers to:

-• hold client money and property on trust for the client
+• Hold client money and property on trust for the client.

-• pay client money into a trust account at a bank in New Zealand (or into any other prescribed entity)
+• Pay client money into a trust account at a bank in New Zealand (or into any other prescribed entity).

-• properly account for client money and property held
+• Properly account for client money and property held.

-• keep clear trust account records that meet certain conditions
+• Keep clear trust account records that meet certain conditions.

-• report on client money or property
+• Report on client money or property.

-• only apply client money or property as expressly directed by your client.
+• Only apply client money or property as expressly directed by your client.

 See sections 431ZC – 431ZH of the FMC Act for more information.

 Under regulations 229X, regulations 229Y – 229ZC applies to the holding of client money or property together with other money or property for the purposes of s431ZC(3) and (4) of the Act.
+These obligations apply to:

-• regulated client money or property services provided to retail clients
+• Regulated client money or property services provided to retail clients.

-• certain limited wholesale clients – see regulation 229W of the Financial Markets Conduct Amendment Regulations 2020.
+• Certain limited wholesale clients – see regulation 229W of the Financial Markets Conduct Amendment Regulations 2020.

-• retail or wholesale investors under a retail DIMS (see section 446 of the Financial FMC Act).
+• Retail or wholesale investors under a retail DIMS (see section 446 of the Financial FMC Act).

 These obligations do not apply to certain money received by brokers who the Insurance Intermediaries Act 1994 applies.
 This is because alternative provisions apply under that Act (see section 431Z(2)(d) of the FMC Act).